dorawaugh/Rose-CS-Processing-Manual/docs/Accessioning-and-precustodial-work.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The system of record for accession information is the Accessions Database located on the F: Drive at  ``F:/MARBL/Accession Database/Manuscript Accessions.mbd``  All new collection material receives a record in this database upon receipt.
+The system of record for accession information is the Accessions Database located on the F: Drive at  ``F:/MARBL/Accession Database/Manuscript Accessions.mbd``.
+All new collection material receives a record in this database upon receipt.

 **Navigating the Database and Using Microsoft Access**